-GMO foods list
+GMO crops list

 Currently, there are ten genetically modified crops that have been approved by the US and are available on the market.
 However, biotechnology is used in so many areas of our daily lives – not just in the food we eat.
 If you’ve ever wondered what crops are GMO, take a look at our GMO foods list below:

 How do genetically engineered crops benefit consumer food?

 Many of these GMO crops are used as processed ingredients in common foods – such as sugar or cornstarch.
 Only some varieties of papaya, potatoes, squash, sweet corn and apples may be available in your store’s produce aisle.